Best Share Dealing Account UK – Cheap Accounts Reviewed

 Step 1: Open a Share Dealing Account

-All FCA-regulated brokers require you to open an account.
+Simply head over to the stock trading platform of your choice.
+The majority of FCA-regulated brokers require you to open a verified trading account.
 The process takes just minutes, and simply requires some personal information.

 - Full name